Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Problem Model

 In the FL system, there is a central server and \(N\) devices, where each device \(i\) owns a local dataset consisting of \({{\mathbf{X}}^{(i)}} \in \mathbb{R}^{m_i \times d}\) and \({{\mathbf{Y}}^{(i)}} \in \mathbb{R}^{m_i \times o}\), \(\forall i\).
 Here, \({{\mathbf{X}}^{(i)}}\) contains \(m_i\) data samples of dimension \(d\), and \({{\mathbf{Y}}^{(i)}}\) represents the corresponding labels of dimension \(o\).
 We also assume that, for each local dataset, the number of data samples \(m_i\) is greater than \(d\) and \({{\mathbf{X}}^{(i)}} \in \mathbb{R}^{m_i \times d}\) is full column rank \cite{showkatbakhsh2018privacy}.
 Under the coordination of the central server, the aim is to minimize the total training loss $f\left( \mathbf{W} \right)$ by finding the solution to the following linear regression problem \cite{sun2023stochastic}:

 where \(\mathbf{W} \in \mathbb{R}^{d \times o}\) is the model parameter matrix, and \(\left\| \cdot \right\|_F\) denotes the Frobenius norm.
 Here, we focus on linear regression problems under the FL setting for two reasons.
 First, linear regression is a very important machine learning model that has attracted significant attention recently due to its ability to make scientific and reliable predictions.
 As a statistical procedure established a long time ago, its properties are well understood, enabling the rapid training of linear regression models in different applications \cite{maulud2020review, montgomery2021introduction, wen2021great, liu2024efficient}.
-Second, nonlinear problems can be transformed into linear regression problems through kernel embedding methods, demonstrating the broad applicability of linear regression models, as indicated by \cite{rahimi2007random}.
+For instance, in agricultural applications, linear regression models can be used to predict rice cultivation timing based on weather data.
+In medical applications, simulated scenarios of traditional Chinese bone-setting techniques provide valuable data for analysis.
+By applying linear regression, one can establish relationships between measurable features of the manipulation process and the underlying conceptual knowledge, enabling the extraction of abstract insights from observable physical actions \cite{maulud2020review}.
+Second, nonlinear problems can be transformed into linear regression problems through techniques such as high-order approximations or distributed kernel embedding \cite{prakash2020coded}, demonstrating the broad applicability of linear regression models.
+In addition, many classification problems can be reformulated as linear regression problems as well.
+For instance, binary classification tasks can be approached using linear regression by encoding class labels numerically, e.g., 0 and 1, and interpreting the regression output as a probability estimate.